-- At Jhpiego-supported health care facilities, more than 600,000 deliveries were attended by a skilled birth attendant and more than 1.2 million women started using a modern family planning (FP) method for the first time.
+- At Jhpiego-supported health care facilities, more than 426,000 deliveries were attended by a skilled birth attendant and more than 9 million women started using a modern family planning (FP) method for the first time.

 Our Work in Guinea

 Funded by the Bill & Melinda Gates Foundation, this program promotes access to family planning choices in West African countries by supporting the introduction and scale-up of subcutaneous depot-medroxyprogesterone acetate (DMPA-SC).
 DMPA-SC is an innovative injectable contraceptive—also known as Sayana® Press—that can dramatically expand access and choice for women.
-Jhpiego is working closely with the Access Collaborative to strengthen health systems to accelerate introduction and scale-up of DMPA-SC in eight West African countries, including Guinea.
+Jhpiego is working closely with the Access Collaborative to strengthen health systems to accelerate introduction and scale-up of DMPA-SC in select West African countries, including Guinea.

 Strengthening and Decentralizing the National Response to Sexually Transmitted Infections and HIV for Universal Access

 With funds from the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Guinean Ministry of Health is supporting Jhpiego to strengthen and decentralize the national response to sexually transmitted infections, including HIV, with the goal of universal access to services.
 The goal of this program is to reduce new HIV infections and reduce the mortality and morbidity among people living with HIV.
 Jhpiego is leading the prevention of mother-to-child transmission of HIV (PMTCT) component of the program, focusing initially on consolidating gains and improving performance in PMTCT service provision followed by extension to additional sites.

 Accelerating Measurable Progress and Leveraging Investments for Postpartum Hemorrhage Impact (AMPLI-PPHI)